Xaxis/orangecheck/README.md

 ---

-## 3. Economic and Philosophical Rationale
+## 3. Economic & Philosophical Rationale

 Digital identity is usually weightless: an e-mail or username can be conjured, abandoned, or multiplied at near-zero cost, so its claims are equally disposable.
 OrangeCheck restores **ontological heft** by tying a handle to something that cannot be faked more cheaply than it is created—Bitcoin’s proof-of-work.